solo-io/workshops/istio-day2/1-deploy-istio/01-run-envoy.md

 kubectl exec -it deploy/sleep -- curl httpbin:8000/headers
 ```

+{% hint style="info" %}
-> :eyes: Note, it may take a few moments for the `sleep` pod to come up, so you may need to retry the previous command if it fails
+Note, it may take a few moments for the `sleep` pod to come up, so you may need to retry the previous command if it fails
+{% endhint %}

 We should see httpbin output that looks similar to this: